 If you think about it, the whole field of geomatics lies on the shoulders of geodesists.
 Because it’s really geodesy that is the framework behind all surveying, mapping, and navigation.

 A while back, surveyors would make measurements in front and behind them.
 Using this system of points, triangulation, and stars as reference points, we can reliably use it as a reference frame to locate positions.
 Geodesists have adopted an ellipsoid model to determine latitude and longitude coordinates.

 Actually, it’s the National Spatial Referencing System managed by the National Geodetic Survey that is the foundation for all horizontal control such as longitude, latitude, SPCS and heights.
 It’s the system of reference used to map shorelines and determine legal boundaries.

-Now, geodesists use GPS to pinpoint positions on land.
-Further to this, GPS satellites can track the movement of land.
+Now, geodesists use GPS to pinpoint positions on the land.
+Further to this, GPS satellites can track the movement of the land.
 In fact, the coordinate system for 2022 and beyond will incorporate time.
-This includes plate tectonic movements, gravity and geoid undulations and how they change with time.
+This includes plate tectonic movements, gravity and geoid undulations, and how they change with time.

 Earth’s Rotation and Gravity